jhui/jhui.github.io/_posts/2017-03-17-Deep-learning-tutorial-2.markdown

 > We have introduced a few lingos so you can understand some common DL terms.
 This section is on the information theory which you can browse through it quickly.

-With a probablistic model, we want a cost function that works with probability predictions.
+With a probabilistic model, we want a cost function that works with probability predictions.
 We need to take a break to the information theory on entropy.
 It may worth the time because entropy is heavily used in machine learning,

 Say we have a string "abcc", "a" and "b" occurs 25% (0.25) of the time and "c" with 50% (0.5).
 Entropy defines the minimum amount of bits to represent the string.
 For the most frequent character, we use fewer bits to represent it.